 - Peri oral (the area around the mouth)

 Botulinum toxin is a purified toxin type A and is secreted by a bacterium called Clostridium Botulinium.
 Botulinum toxin is a naturally occurring protein-like substance that relaxes motor nerves to reduce the movement of a muscle.

 It can also be used to treat dyshidrosis or hypertranspiration by blocking the muscles surrounding the sweat glands.

-1Botox injection is a nonsurgical procedure performed by a doctor with great knowledge of facial anatomy.
+1A neuromodulator (Botox) injection is a nonsurgical procedure performed by a doctor with great knowledge of facial anatomy.
 Botulinum toxin is injected under the surface of the skin in order to relax the targeted muscles in order to reduce the appearance of wrinkles and fine lines.
-Botox is injected in small doses evaluated by the doctor according to the targeted area, the desired result and the patient’s metabolism.
+The neuromodulator (Botox) is injected in small doses evaluated by the doctor according to the targeted area, the desired result and the patient’s metabolism.

 3After an intervention, the patient can resume these activities and the results will appear in the next 2 or 3 days and the maximum effect within 7 to 10 days.
 The results of the injections last between three to six months depending on the patient, the treated areas and the quantities used.